kalvin-eliazord/Corty_Trainer/README.md

-# CS2 Internal Trainer
+# Corty Trainer
-An updated dynamic-linked library aimbot written in C++ for the CS2 game.
+Corty Trainer is an updated dynamic-linked library aimbot written in C++ for the CS2 game.

 ## Features
 - Aimbot